mohmiim/MLIntroduction/session-6/README.md

-# Introduction to timeseries forecasting with deeplearning
+# Introduction to time series forecasting with deeplearning

 ## What will we cover